MicrosoftDocs/memdocs/sccm/core/plan-design/configs/site-and-site-system-prerequisites.md

 ###  <a name="bkmk_2012smsprovpreq"></a> SMS Provider server
 **Windows ADK:**

 -   The computer where you install an instance of the SMS Provider must have the required version of the Windows ADK that the version of Configuration Manager you're installing or upgrading to requires.

-    -   The 1511 version of Configuration Manager requires the Windows 10 RTM (10.0.10240) version of the Windows ADK.
+See [Windows 10 ADK](/sccm/core/plan-design/configs/support-for-windows-10#windows-10-adk) in the Support for Windows 10 as a client topic.

 -   For more information about this requirement, see [Infrastructure requirements for operating system deployment](/sccm/osd/plan-design/infrastructure-requirements-for-operating-system-deployment).